trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``${TPL_NAME}_LIBRARIES`` and ``${TPL_NAME}_INCLUDE_DIRS``.
 Most
 ``FindTPL${TPL_NAME}.cmake`` files just use the function `TRIBITS_TPL_FIND_INCLUDE_DIRS_AND_LIBRARIES()`_ the define the TriBITS TPL.
-A simple example of such a file is the standard TriBITS ``FindTPLPETSC.cmake`` module which is currently:
+A simple example of such a file is the common TriBITS ``FindTPLPETSC.cmake`` module which is currently:

 .. include:: ../../common_tpls/FindTPLPETSC.cmake